21 Feb BAS Surgery and Your Dog

 Generally, dogs recover very well from brachycephalic airway surgery.
 In many dogs the benefits of airway surgery are observable immediately, however, in some, it may take a week before swelling subsides and improvement can be appreciated.
 Many owners report to us that their dog seems like ‘a new dog’, with renewed energy levels post-surgery.

 Remember, an effective brachycephalic syndrome treatment is available.
-In our opinion, all brachycephalic dogs are in need of airway surgery.
+In our opinion, all brachycephalic breeds of dogs are in need of airway surgery.

 Book a free airway consult today at Southern Cross Vets and talk to one of our vets about improving your brachycephalic dog’s quality of life.